zfarrand/phylo-class-social/best-books.md

 # List of best books read in 2022 by Botany 563 Spring 2022 class
--Hongyi Huang: The Lord of the Rings
+- Hongyi Huang: The Lord of the Rings

 # List of best books read in 2021 by Botany 563 Spring 2022 class